Shalini Passi on bringing a Salvador Dalí Sculpture to India

 As the founder of MASH & SPAF, two organisations committed to generating accessible, engaging dialogue about art in India.
 At MASH in particular, she aims to highlight the interdisciplinary approach to art, a fitting ethos for The Cosmic Rhinoceros which already lies at the intersection of art, mathematics, and science.

 Dalí’s work is famously steeped in surrealism and cosmic symbolism.
 Do you have a personal affinity for surrealist art?
-If so, what elements of the movement speak to you the most?

 Beyond The Cosmic Rhinoceros, do you have a favourite Salvador Dalí piece or memory tied to his art?